200413-java-spark/project-0-Daniel_Fabela/Readme.md

 - Keaboard & Mouse
 - Monitor

-Each part will have its price and at the end the user will be able to see the total amount for the PC build.
+Each part will have its specific details and price, and at the end of the program the user will be able to see the subtotal, tax, and total amount for the PC build.

+Expected Input:
+// The pc part details will come from files/database so expect a parse method to take in a file
+- java PartPicker CPU.csv //For example

 Expected Output:
-// The total cost for your PC is $ _____.
+- Subtotal = $_______.
+- Taxes = $_______.
+- Total Cost = $________.

 # Build
-./buildApp.sh
+- ./build.sh
+// mvn clean compile

 # Usage
+// To run program use ./run.sh
+- mvn exec:java
+// When files are included
-java PartPicker [subcommand] [filepath]
+- java PartPicker [filepath]